CameronCode22/CAN-Gateway/README.md

 This proposed a slightly more complicated solution, as in order to do a CAN gateway you need to physically splice the bus.
 This is my proof of concept I built with an Arduino:

 I followed the most logical appraoch I could think of.
 And that was to modurarly build the code and hardware up.
-Otherwise I would just get lost.

-Step1.
-Prove that I could do a CAN gateway with arduino.
-For this I used two MCP2515 boards.
-I have put the PIN out diagram in the folder.
-The biggest issue here was that initially I was trying to use the same chip select PIN on the arduino to drive the motherboards and send and recieve a CAN message.

-As I later found the chip sleect is used to determine which chip the SPI bus should listen to at any given time.
-I was asking the boards to carry out the same tasks at the same time.
+Step 1 was to use the motherboards as one transciever and one reciever.
+While altering two bytes.
+Step 2 was to test the LCD screen in isolation
+Step 3 was to test the LCD along with the joystick Final was to implement step 3 and the CAN gateway together, using functions for the CAN bypass and blocking certain signals I wanted to change

+This image shows the CAN passthrough function working correctly.
+Passing one signal from CAN1 onto CAN2
 ![Screenshot](https://github.com/CameronCode22/CAN-Gateway/blob/main/Image_Folder_GitHub/CAN_Passthrough.png?raw=true)